- Apartment Living

 The main exterior doors of each residence hall and the Southview and Kuyper Apartments are locked from midnight until 6 a.m. for the safety and security of residents.
 Side entrance doors are locked from 10 p.m. until 6 a.m.
 All entrance doors are locked on weekends.
 When the building is locked residents may use their electronic access card to gain entrance to their building through the residence hall main lobby doors.
 Please do not prop open any doors or allow entrance to anyone during these hours.

 Dordt College is a predominantly residential campus and believes that students learn and grow in unique ways as they live together as part of a residential community of Christians.
 All unmarried students who are not 22 years of age by September 1 of the current academic year are required to live in Dordt College housing unless they live at home with a parent or guardian.
 Students must be 17 years of age by August 1 of the current academic year to be eligible for Dordt College housing.
-Those students who wish to live with other relatives must receive written approval from the dean for campus life prior to making other arrangements for housing.
+Those students who wish to live with other relatives must receive written approval from the dean of students prior to making other arrangements for housing.

 While the college is responsible for housing all unmarried students, such students do have a measure of choice in regard to room and roommates.
 However, the college reserves the right to make housing adjustments when necessary.